 Do not use any skin treatments, such as skin peels or medicated dressing on the same affected areas unless your doctor has told you to.

 Check with your doctor or pharmacist which cosmetics or perfumed toiletries you can use.
-Wash off any cosmetics before you apply ReTrieve.
+Wash off any cosmetics before you apply RETRIEVE.

 Washing your face

-ReTrieve is generally well tolerated.
-However, like other medicines, ReTrieve can cause side effects.
+RETRIEVE is generally well tolerated.
+However, like other medicines, RETRIEVE can cause side effects.
 If they occur, they are most likely to be minor or temporary.
 However, sometimes they are serious and would need medical attention.

-STOP using ReTrieve and tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you have an allergic reaction.
+STOP using RETRIEVE and tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you have an allergic reaction.

 Other side effects not listed above may occur in some patients.
 Tell your doctor or pharmacist if you notice any other side effects from your medicine which is making you feel unwell.